BoschSmartHome/bosch-shc-api-docs/postman/README.md

 To get started with the Postman Collection you need the following things:

 - Download the Postman Collection
-- The IP address of your Smart Home Controller (SHC)
+- Get the IP address of your Smart Home Controller (SHC)
-- A 2048 bit self signed certificate
+- Generate a 2048 bit self signed certificate and
-- The key to the certificate
+- the key to that certificate

 ## Import certificate into Postman
-1. Start by importing the downloaded Postman Collection via the **Import** button.
+1. Start by importing the downloaded Postman Collection via the **Import** button of Postman.

-2. In the next step you need to add a certificate and a key to Postman.
+2. In the next step you need to add the generated certificate and key to Postman.
 Therefore, open the **Settings** of Postman:

 ![Postman Settings](images/postman_settings.png "Postman Settings")